thisisbalu/exception-decoded/_posts/java/2023-12-31-java-nativemethodexception.md

 ## Introduction
 Java is a widely used programming language known for its robustness and reliability.
 However, occasionally encountering exceptions is an integral part of the software development process.
 In this article, we will delve into the NativeMethodException in Java, understanding its causes and exploring effective solutions.

-## Table of Contents
-- What is a NativeMethodException?
-- Causes of NativeMethodException
-- Dealing with NativeMethodException
-  - Exception Handling Techniques
-  - Efforts to Debug NativeMethodException
-  - Identifying and Fixing Native Method Issues
-- Conclusion
-- Reference Links

 ## What is a NativeMethodException?
 In Java, a NativeMethodException occurs when an application encounters an error while calling a native method.
 Native methods are those implemented in other programming languages, typically using the Java Native Interface (JNI) or Java Native Access (JNA).
 These methods allow Java applications to interact with code written in other languages such as C or C++.